-The app can be used to program the air conditioning and while using the smart phone, just few clicks will help driver checkout as to how much battery power the car is left with.
+The iPhone app can be used to program the air conditioning and while using the smart phone, just few clicks will help the driver check out how much battery power the car is left with.
 And on a charging station, the driver can ask the vehicle to send a message when the batteries are fully charged up.
+This means you can leave your Nissan LEAF, go about your business and only return when the vehicle is fully charged up!

 The Nissan LEAF is not only and Eco bonanza but is economical at the same time.
 With its top speed at 90mph, the all electric vehicle can be driven approximately 100miles on a single charge.
 The cost for charging is merely £2 that makes Nissan LEAF to work out at around 2p a mile.